yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 Now we are ready to make our BVH wide.

-From now on, the code snippets will target AVX hardware (8-wide), because the cache line math nicely works out in this case compared to 4-wide.
+From now on, the code snippets will target AVX hardware (8-wide), because the cache line math works out nicely, at least compared to SSE (4-wide).
 We could just as well build SSE/NEON (4-wide) or AVX-512 (16-wide) versions of the data structures.
-In fact, later in the article we talk about how we make multiple implementations exist side by side and produce the same results.
+In fact, later in the article we talk about how multiple implementations can coexist side by side and produce the same results.

 To make the BVH wide, we restructure it slightly.
+I am going to do so in steps to make it easier to follow.
 First imagine the node's bounding volume is not stored in the node itself, but its parent.
-For the tree root, we can either not have a bounding volume and say it is always reachable.
+For the root node, we omit a bounding volume altogether and say it is always reachable.

 ```
 Inner_Node :: struct {
     left_bbox:  AABox;
     right_bbox: AABox;

     left_index:  BVH_Index;
     right_index: BVH_Index;
 }

 ```

-With nodes storing the bounding boxes of their child nodes, we now know whether our ray will hit those nodes before we visit them.
-More importantly, the bounding boxes are now packed tightly, and we could process them both at the same time.
+With nodes storing the bounding boxes of their child nodes, we now know whether our ray will hit the child nodes before we visit them.
+More importantly, the bounding boxes are now stored next to each other, and we could process them both at the same time.
+In fact, if we stopped here, it is possible that the out of order window would be large enough so that we could schedule both intersection computations.

 But why stop at two:

 ```
 Inner_Node_X8 :: struct {